 And as a side note, I won’t be blogging solely about Australia over the course of the year – my editorial calendar is teeming with a range of posts, about the destinations I visited last year, plastic-free travel, books and the like.
 I look forward to sharing them with you over the next twelve months.

-What are your resolutions for 2017?
 Are you a fan of backyard travel?